WVU 401(a) and Supplemental Retirement Plans

-The TIAA plan establishes eligibility:
+The TIAA plans establish the below eligibility:

 - Any age with 30 years of Service